Psifi-Solutions/csrf-csrf/README.md

 (req: Request) => req.headers["x-csrf-token"];
 ```

-<p>This function should return the token sent by the frontend, the doubleCsrfProtection middleware will validate the value returned by this function against the value in the cookie.</p>
+<p>This function should return the token sent by the frontend, either in the request body/payload, or from the `x-csrf-token` header. <b>Do NOT</b> return the value from the cookie in this function, this would be the same as having no csrf protection at all.
+The doubleCsrfProtection middleware will validate the value returned by this function against the value in the cookie.</p>

 <h3>ignoredMethods</h3>